Optimization-AI/fast_clip/README.md

 <p align="center"><img alt="Comparison of different algorithms" src="./assets/comparison.png" width="600"/></p>

 Note that OpenCLIP uses the Mini-Batch Contrastive Loss which we omit here for brevity.
 FCCO denotes finite-sum coupled compositional optimization.
-Inner LR Schedule denotes the schedule for $\gamma_t$ in Eqn.
-(2) in Algorithm 1.
-In Temperature Scheme, G means global temperature while I means individual temperature.
+In Temperature Scheme, "G" means global temperature while "I" means individual temperature, and "Learnable" means the temperature is updated using gradient computed from their respective loss.

 ### Experiment Results